How to design the booking flow of your service marketplace

 Two empty cells exist in the booking matrix: scheduling + virtual + fixed pricing and scheduling + virtual + negotiated pricing.
 I am currently not aware of any marketplaces that focus on these areas.
 This doesn't mean that no such marketplace ideas exist.

 What kind of marketplace might use the combination of scheduling, virtual, and fixed pricing?
 Not many virtual services are trivial enough to justify the same price for all providers.
 One example that comes to mind is a service where you can hire any native speaker of a language for one hour to teach you the basics of the language.
 I'm not sure if such a service could exist in reality, but if it would, it would deserve its own, unique booking flow.

 How about scheduling, virtual and negotiated pricing?
 Let's say you want to hire someone to organize a virtual conference for you.
 Many companies already specialize in organizing such events.
 A marketplace that gathers all such companies under one roof would likely fit this cell.

 Are you building a marketplace that fits one of the missing cells?
 Let us know and redeem your spot in the matrix!

 With the framework introduced in this article, you are now equipped with enough knowledge to design the booking flow of your marketplace.
 Start by figuring out whether you can use packaged, fixed, or negotiated pricing.
 Once that is done, position your service in the correct cell based on the time and location dimensions.

 Of course, the example flows presented here are just a starting point.
 Other components will depend on your unique concept.
-Each marketplace is different, and therein lies your opportunity: build a booking flow optimized specifically for your niche.
-A great flow not only creates an optimal user experience for both the customer and the provider, it also makes financial sense by reducing the incentive to bypass your service’s payment system.
+Each marketplace is different, and therein lies your opportunity: build an optimal booking flow specifically for your niche.
+A great flow not only creates an optimal user experience for both the customer and the provider, but it also makes financial sense by reducing the incentive to bypass your service's payment system.